 Cheeseburger Stuffed Shells

-- 25-30 jumbo shells, cooked al dente and drained
+- 25-30 jumbo shells, cooked al dente according to package directions

-- 1 small yellow onion, finely chopped and divided
+- 1 small yellow onion, diced and divided

 - 1 pound ground beef

 - ½ teaspoon Worcestershire sauce